-How to pick an AAU team that is right for you
+Learn how to pick an AAU team that is right for you

-At this point in your playing career there is a good chance that you have decided to play for an AAU team (also known as travel or club teams).
+At this point in your playing career, there is a good chance that you have decided to play for an AAU team (also known as travel or club teams).
 You may have been asked to play on one or two.
 In fact, you may even be on one right now.
 (If you aren’t sure what we mean by ‘AAU team’ click here)

 But how do you find an AAU team that is the right fit for you?